-- 1. Analysis of past safety data and projects to identify trends and assess improvements particularly past TIP projects the utilized HSIP funding 1st Quarter, FFY 2022 - 2.
+- 1. Analysis of past safety data and projects to identify trends and assess improvements particularly past TIP projects the utilized HSIP funding 1^{st} Quarter, FFY 2023 - 2.
 Identification of opportunities for Demonstration Projects or the celebration of other educational events to promote safety for pedestrians and bicyclists Ongoing - 3.
-Updated annual Performance Measure Number 1: Safety (PM1) and analyzed current safety data and trends as part of the LRTP implementation -3^{rd} Quarter, FFY 2022 - 4.
-Conducting/Participation in Roadway Safety Audits for current and future TIP projects with high crash locations Ongoing - Conducting/Participation in Walk and Bike Audits and identify future TIP projects and/or microprojects - Ongoing - 6.
-Coordination and participation in the implementation of the Massachusetts Strategic Highway Safety Plan Ongoing - 7.
+Updated annual Performance Measure Number 1: Safety (PM1) and analyzed current safety data and trends as part of the LRTP and TIP implementation -3^{rd} Quarter, FFY 2023 - 4.
+Conducting/Participation in Roadway Safety Audits for current and future TIP projects with high crash locations Ongoing - 5.
+Conducting/Participation in Walk and Bike Audits and identify future TIP projects and/or microprojects Ongoing

+- 6. Coordination and participation in the implementation of the Massachusetts Strategic Highway Safety Plan Ongoing - 7.
 Identification of safety-related projects or projects with safety components, with special attention to high priority crash locations and work with the communities or MassDOT to develop TIP projects Ongoing - 8.
 Continued participation in the Working-level Traffic Records Coordinating Committee (WTRCC) in the implementation of the Strategic Plan for Traffic Records Improvement.
-Ongoing

-- 9. Developed annual Safety Report and Community Safety Profiles with new available safety data Ongoing - 10.
-Analysis of safety data and identify opportunities for systemic safety improvements in the region 2^{nd} Quarter, FFY 2022 - 11.
-Developed a Pedestrian and Bicycle Safety Action Plans for communities with higher risk of non-motorized crashes 3^{rd} Quarter, FFY 2022 - 12.
-Promotion of the Safe Routes to School Program in the region and work actively with at least one school in the implementation of the program Ongoing - 13.
-Coordination with communities to continue to build the evacuation and mass shelter capability resource guide Ongoing - 14.
-Coordination and preparation of content relevant to WRTA TAM Plan, and PTASP at WRTA's direction Ongoing
+Ongoing - 9.
+Utilize available safety data to update the LRTP 1st and 2nd Quarter, FFY 2023 - 10.
+Analysis of safety data and identify opportunities for systemic safety improvements in the region 2^{nd} Quarter, FFY 2023 - 11.
+Promotion of the Safe Routes to School Program in the region and work actively with at least one school in the implementation of the program Ongoing - 12.
+Coordination with communities to continue to build the evacuation and mass shelter capability resource guide Ongoing - 13.
+Coordination and preparation of content relevant to WRTA TAM Plan, and PTASP at WRTA's direction Ongoing - 14.
+Identification and mapping of top 100 crash locations in the region based on data provided by MassDOT.
+In coordination with other data collection efforts 3rd Quarter, FFY 2023